beaubreedlove/FantasyFootball/rules.md

     1. Players may be dropped from a team at any time in order to make room for incoming players.
     1. During a waiver request, managers may opt to conditionally drop a player if their request succeeds.
 1.  <a id="structure">League Structure</a>
-    1. There will be no divisions or conferences.
+    1. There will be 3 divisions of 4 teams each.
+        1. Divisions will be randomly chosen every year by Yahoo before keeper elections.
-    1. There will be 14 teams.
+    1. There will be 12 teams.
 1.  <a id="schedule">Schedule</a>
     1.  <a id="regular-season">Regular Season</a>
         1. The schedule will determined by Yahoo!
 Sports.
         1. There will be 14 games for each team in the regular season, corresponding to the first 14 weeks of the NFL regular season.
-        1. Each team will play one game every week.
-        1. Each team will play against each other team once.
+        1. Each team will play against each other team in their division twice and each team in the other divisions once.
     1.  <a id="playoffs">Playoffs</a>
-        1. 7 Teams will qualify for the playoffs.
+        1. 6 Teams will qualify for the playoffs.
-            1. Yahoo Sports!
-Limits leagues to an 8 team playoff format, so the real playoff schedule will be announced by the commissioner each week.
+            1. Yahoo sometimes doesn't support our playoff seeding rules, so the real playoff schedule will be announced by the commissioner each week.
-        1. The highest seed in the regular season will receive a bye on week 15.
+        1. The highest two seeds in the regular season will receive a bye on week 15.
         1. Playoffs will take place during weeks 15 through 17.
             1. Week 15 matchups
-                1. Seed 2 chooses a team among seeds 4 though 7, that they will play against.
+                1. Seed 3 chooses a team among seeds 4 though 6, that they will play against.
                     1. This choice must be made on or before 1pm (EST) the Tuesday before the games or the choice will default to the highest available seed number.
-                1. Seed 3 chooses a team among seeds 4 though 7, excluding the team chosen by seed 2, that they will play against.
-                    1. This choice must be made on or before 7pm (EST) the Tuesday before the games or the choice will default to the highest available seed number.
-                1. The remaining two teams between seeds 4 and 7 play against each other.
+                1. The remaining two teams between seeds 4 and 6 play against each other.
             1. Week 16 matchups
                 1. Seed 1 chooses a team among the winners of week 15 to play against.
                     1. This choice must be made on or before 7pm (EST) the Tuesday before the games or the choice will default to the highest available seed number.
                 1. Remaining two winners of week 15 faceoff.
-                1. The lowest seeded losing of week 15 will receive a bye on week 16 and go on to play the 5th place game on week 17
                 1. The remaining two losing teams from week 15 will play against each other.
-                    1. The losing team gets 7th place.
+                    1. The losing team gets 6th place.
             1. Week 17 matchups
                 1. Superbowl
                     1. Two teams that won weeks 15 and 16 faceoff.